Makiato1999/Makiato1999/README.md

 <h2> Welcome</h2>

 <img align='right' src='http://www.jenyalestina.com/blog/wp-content/uploads/2019/05/web-development-1024x582.jpg' width='300"'>
 Hello, I'm Shawn from Nanjing, China.
-I have a strong passion for Software Engineering, AI & Machine Learning, and Human-Robot Interation(HCI/HRI).
+I have a strong passion for Software Engineering, Data Science & Machine Learning, and Human-Computer Interation(HCI/HRI).
 Currently, I am in my MEng program in McMaster University.
 I am also seeking a Software Engineer / Machine Learning Engineer co-op position for 2024 Summer in the Greater Toronto Area.
 I would be delighted to connect with any potential opportunities in the region.
 Please feel free to reach out to me.
 <br>

 I am also working on: